RunLLM/gitbook/example-workflows/sentiment-analysis.md

 <!-- ------------- New Cell ------------ -->

 Finally, we'll publish our workflow to Aqueduct, giving it a name and telling it which artifacts to publish.
-We'll also give this workflow a schedule, telling it to run on an hourly basis:
+Optionally, we can also give this workflow a schedule, telling it to run on an hourly basis: